edquant/edh7916/_assignments/assignment_4.Rmd

 #### Submission details

 - Upload your script (`<lastname>_assignment_4.R`) to our CANVAS course site no later than 11:59 p.m.
-EDT on the due dat.e
+EDT on the due date.